July 4th weekend, 1993

-A little background: On Wednesday, June 30, 1993, one of my students (named Rachel) suggested that I might be interested in attending the Rainbow Gathering near Mount Victory, KY.
-I think that's surrounded by the Daniel Boone National Forest, if not actually part of it.
-The Rainbow Family is a collection of assorted people, loosely categorized as "hippies" who have been meeting at a US national park for the last 22 years [+14--ed] in order to commune with nature, to seek self‑healing, and to try to join their energies in quest for world peace, social harmony, and ecological balance (and maybe get stoned a bit also :-) ).
+A little background: On Wednesday, June 30, one of my students (named Rachel) suggested that I might be interested in attending the Rainbow Gathering near Mount Victory, Kentucky.
+The Rainbow Family is a collection of assorted people, loosely categorized as "hippies" that have been meeting at a US national park for the last 22 years [+21--ed] in order to commune with nature, to seek self‑healing, and to try to join their energies in quest for world peace, social harmony, and ecological balance (and maybe get stoned a bit also :-) ).

 This is a part of my auto-biographical thingy...

 Last Friday, about noon, I decided at the last minute to go (largely because it was going to be a terribly boring weekend around here with no telnet access).
 Rachel, her husband Larry and I loaded our stuff and headed for Kentucky at 5pm.
 Larry is currently taking a class which is studying the 60's, so I was asked a lot of questions about that period.
 Rachel is a psychology major, so we also talked a lot about my feelings about being transsexual.
 We talked a lot during the 12 hours it took us to get to the closest city of any size to the Gathering.
 We tried to sleep for an hour or two in a grocery store parking lot but the noise of people making deliveries kept me awake.

 So I had had no sleep for over 24 hours when we finally pulled up to the front gate of the park at 8am Saturday.

 |It's my party, and I'll cry if I want to

 Cry if I want to, cry if I want to

 You would cry too if it happened to you